 Councilman Kevin Toten is a graduate of Round Rock High School, where he was a member of the drumline and graduated with honors.
-After working for the Fleet Department of Chapman Construction for 14 years, Toten began working for the Fleet Department of a major utility company fixing and maintain GPS systems.
+After working for the Fleet Department of Chapman Construction for 14 years, Toten began working for the Fleet Department of a major utility company fixing and maintaining GPS systems.

 Councilman Toten has lived in Anna for seven years, previously living in McKinney for 15.
 His interest in serving as a council member came from experiencing waterline issues in his neighborhood and working with the city to resolve the problems.
-Toten has always been a good neighbor who desires to help others and decided serving on a board or the council would allow him to do more.
+Toten has always been a good neighbor who desires to help others and decided to serve on a board, or the council would allow him to do more.
 He’s known as the neighbor who will mow the lawn of a family tending to a loved one in the hospital, and his significant other often jokes that his honey-do list is mainly filled with requests from neighbors in need.